Pendleton Civil Service Reform Act: Aftermath

 To the surprise of his critics, Arthur acted quickly to appoint the members of the newly created Civil Service Commission, naming reformers Dorman Bridgman Eaton, John Milton Gregory, and Leroy D. Thoman as commissioners.
 The commission issued its first rules in May 1883; by 1884, half of all postal officials and three-quarters of the Customs Service jobs were to be awarded by merit.
 During his first term, President Grover Cleveland expanded the number of federal positions subject to the merit system from 16,000 to 27,000.
-Partly due to Cleveland's efforts, between 1885 and 1897, the percentage of federal employees protected by the Pendleton Act would rise from twelve percent to approximately forty percent.
-Under subsequent legislation, about 90% of federal employees are covered by the merit system.
+Partly due to Cleveland's efforts, between 1885 and 1897, the percentage of federal employees protected by the Pendleton Act rose from twelve percent to approximately forty percent.
+Under subsequent legislation, about 90% of federal employees are now covered by the merit system.

 In the short term, however, the act largely failed to achieve the stated objectives of its supporters.
 As long as candidates passed the newly created exams, the bureau and division chiefs were left with free rein to appoint whomever they wished to the positions.
 The patronage system had not been eliminated, it had simply moved the power created by this system to these chiefs.
 The act also largely failed to accomplish the goal of stopping the practice of bureaucratic officials being dismissed and replaced after each election along partisan lines.
 Though the act prevented new presidents from directly dismissing officials whenever they wished, the new system only protected officials for a given "term", which most often ran for four years (the same length as a single presidential term).
 Presidents would simply wait for these terms to expire and then appoint new officials along partisan lines, with a net result of officials only holding their positions a few months longer than they previously would under the system of arbitrary dismissals.